 Direct work with parents and pupils on problems affecting attendance

-School strategies having failed to bring about an acceptable level of attendance, the IWO’s may intervene to advise, assist and befriend parents to remove personal or social problems at home or in school that may threaten an escalation in, or the development of, disaffection and poor attendance.
-Parents’ permission may be needed if an IWO is to work with pupils.
+School strategies having failed to bring about an acceptable level of attendance, the EWO’s may intervene to advise, assist and befriend parents to remove personal or social problems at home or in school that may threaten an escalation in, or the development of, disaffection and poor attendance.
+Parents’ permission may be needed if an EWO is to work with pupils.

 Interventions may include: home visits, facilitating meetings between parents, children and teaching staff, individual support to pupils and parents and empowerment of pupils and parents to access appropriate support from other agencies and services.

 Court action is taken as part of a process rather than at “the end of the line”.
 The decision to prosecute is based on evidence and arises from EWO’s professional concern.
 The objective is to have children in school who are receptive to education and in a fit condition to learn.
 Court action is the LEA’s responsibility (ESWs and County Secretary).